-Rent-to-own programs (also called lease-to-own) let you pay rent to live in a home for a set period of time.
-At the end of your lease period, you can buy the house from your landlord at an agreed-upon price.
+Rent-to-own programs (also called lease-to-own) let you pay rent to live in a home for a set period.
+You can buy the house from your landlord at the end of your lease period at an agreed-upon price.

-If you're struggling with mortgage approval due to poor credit, low income, or lack of down payment funds, rent-to-own programs claim to put you on the path to homeownership before you're ready to make a commitment.
+If you're struggling with mortgage approval due to poor credit, low income, or lack of down payment funds, rent-to-own programs claim to put you on the path to homeownership before you're ready to commit.

 💡 Key takeaway